 Best Cleansing Routine

-• Double cleanse: First, use an oil-based cleanser or cleansing balm to remove makeup and sunscreen.
-Follow with a water-based cleanser to to help lift buildup more thoroughly
+- Double cleanse: First, use an oil-based cleanser or cleansing balm to remove makeup and sunscreen.
+Follow with a water-based cleanser to help lift buildup more thoroughly

 Step 2: Antioxidants Are Essential

 Daily exposure to pollution can challenge your skin’s natural balance, which means your skin is under constant attack from free radicals.
-Antioxidants are ingredients that neutralize those free radicals and help protect skin’s appearance.
+Antioxidants are ingredients that neutralize those free radicals and help support the skin’s appearance.

 Top Antioxidant Ingredients